 Positivity is something that drives success.
 They almost go hand-in-hand, and that is why individuals with a growth mindset are the ones to move forward and achieve.

 Successful people are not completely oblivious to the importance of help.
 Everyone, at some point in their life, needs the help of someone.
 As a result, they are well aware of how important it is to help others and use emotional intelligence to develop positive relationships with others.
-This is where they identify that abilities can be developed with some guidance and help.
+This is where they identify that others can develop abilities with some guidance and help.

 What underpins this kind of thinking is that if you want to get what you want, you have to help others.
 So, they aim to help people each day as that often leads to getting more back than what they have put in.

 Growth is not something that happens in the blink of an eye.
 In fact, it is not something that happens overnight.
 Highly effective individuals are well aware that success does not come easily.
-What this means is that they commit everything possible to achieve their goals.
+What this means is that they commit to everything possible to achieve their goals.

 Whether they come across tough times, challenges, or something that could stop them in their tracks, they will keep on going until they come out the other side.
 They see mistakes and failures as just temporary setbacks and part of life's learning process.
 This allows them to continue on their path of growth and success.